mattdibi/redox-keyboard/redox-w/README.md

 <img src="../img/redox-w-receiver-assembly-3.jpg" alt="Assembled receiver PCB, LEDs installation detail." width="600"/>
 </p>

-> :information_source: Please note that here I used 220 Ohm resistors because I used only blue and white LEDs since I only had those laying around.
-You should use the resistor values suggested [here](#default-configuration).
+> :information_source: Please note that here I installed 220 Ohm resistors because I used only blue and white LEDs as I only had those laying around.
+You should use the resistor values suggested [here](#resistor-values) or follow the [default configuration](#default-configuration).

 ## Firmware